notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 img.save(path)?;
 ```

 Alright, we're basically halfway there!
-Let's get this bread.
+It's all downhill from here, right!

-## Number 1
+## Number 1: Lethal Lines

-Let's start here. [`piet`] zero-indexes its samples, so this is actually sample number two.
+Let's start simple. [`piet`] zero-indexes its samples, so this is actually sample number two.
 But the first one is pretty complicated, so I'll save that for last.

 The reference image is a rendering of a Bezier curve, to demonstrate curve rendering.
+If I were starting from scratch, the math behind this would be very intimidating.
+It's good thing that Rust already has a robust ecosystem for handling these curves, thanks to [`kurbo`] and [`lyon`].
+The latter of which I use for converting all of these curves into triangles.

+I'll use [`piet-cairo`] as a "source of truth" for reference images.
+For this sample, here's what [`piet-cairo`] makes:

 ![Reference](/images/reference-01.png)